amidaware/trmm-docs/docs/contributing_using_a_remote_server.md

     Make sure you are submitting Pull Requests to the develop branch.
     Follow this guide for a good introduction to GitHub: <https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github>

-Make sure u are on develop branch
+Make sure you are on develop branch:

 ```bash
 git checkout develop
 ```

-git remote -v should look like the following
+git remote -v should look like the following:

 ```bash
 origin  https://github.com/yourusername/tacticalrmm.git (fetch)
 origin  https://github.com/yourusername/tacticalrmm.git (push)
 upstream https://github.com/amidaware/tacticalrmm.git (fetch)
 upstream https://github.com/amidaware/tacticalrmm.git (push)
 ```

 You will commit the change to your GitHub and from within GitHub you can then submit a PR to the develop branch of wh1te909 Tactical RMM.

 More to come...